huan/paper-morpho-vector-presentation/paper/text.md

 ## Acknowledgements

-Frist I'd like to thank Xiaojie LI because I started to think about morphology when I'm on his class: Computational Linguistics.
+Frist I'd like to thank Xiaojie LI because I started to think about morphology when I'm on his class: Computation and Language.

-Second, I'd like to thank Tongjun LI, who is the orginazer of the Wechat group "NLP Discussions", so I could discuss my idea with other members in the group.
+Second, I'd like to thank Tongjun LI, who is the orginazer of Wechat group "NLP Fans", so I could discuss my idea with hundreds of other members in the group.

 ### 二级标题